AllenInstitute/render-python-apps/README.md

-# render-python
+# render-python-apps
-There are a set of python based processing modules that do a broad assortment of steps in various image processing workflows whose results are stored in render.
+These are a set of python based processing modules that do a broad assortment of steps in various image processing workflows whose results are ultimately stored in render.
 They make extensive use of the render-python library (www.github.com/fcollman/render-python) for reading metadata from render and sending it back.

 The code is now organized in a sub-module structure arranged thematically by purpose.
 You can (or will when we are done with documentation) find more detailed descriptions of each submodule in the subfolders.